Baseball stirrups: Rules

-While the Official Baseball Rules are silent on stirrups, some players on a team wearing them while others do not seems to be in violation of Rule 1.11(a)(1), which states "all players on a team shall wear uniforms identical in color, trim and style," as well as Rule 1.11(a)(3), which states "no player whose uniform does not conform to that of his teammates shall be permitted to participate in a game."
+While the rules of baseball are silent on stirrups, some players on a team wearing them while others are not seems to be in violation of at least two subsections of Rule 1.11(1):

+§ 1 "All players on a team shall wear uniforms identical in color, trim and style, [...]"

+§ 3 "No player whose uniform does not conform to that of his teammates shall be permitted to participate in a game."

 For many years, teams had enforced rules so that uniforms were worn "uniformly", including the team's socks.
 For example, Leo Durocher, manager of the Chicago Cubs in the late 1960s, had a measuring stick in the clubhouse.
 Players were required to match the length of their stirrup loops to the stick at about 4 in, exposing only a small part of the white sanitary sock.